 Of course, this is just a guide, and you can absolutely cut costs by staying in hostels or cooking some of your own food.
 If you want to experience Prague on a tight budget, you absolutely will have no trouble finding accommodation and food/drink options to keep you going throughout a stay in Prague.

-As you can see, Prague definitely lives up to its reputation for being an inexpensive travel hotspot for adventurous travellers.
+As you can see, Prague definitely lives up to its reputation for being an inexpensive travel destination.
 This beautiful city is extremely accessible for many different types of budgets and has so much to offer in terms of scenery, architecture, culture, and entertainment.

-Hopefully this budget guide has helped you plan your travels and given you a good idea of how much a Prague trip costs so that you can make a visit to this incredible city as soon as possible!
+Hopefully, this budget guide has helped you plan your travels and has given you a good idea of how much a Prague trip will cost so that you can visit this incredible city as soon as possible!